By: Jason D. Mills

 - 1. Practice shooting while wearing all of your gear

 - All those extra layers can hinder how you aim.
 Bulky gloves can affect your release and limit your ability to feel your bow’s grip – try our Down Under Wool Gloves instead.
-A face mask could get in the way of your anchor or disturb the string upon release – our First Lite Wind River Balaclava Face Masks are warm and flexible, so you won’t feel bogged down.
+A face mask could get in the way of your anchor or disturb the string upon release – our Three-in-One Spandex Facemasks are warm and flexible, so you won’t feel bogged down.
 An unwieldy jacket could be louder than expected when you attempt to draw and could limit your range of motion.
 The point is, don’t make any assumptions about your gear.

 - 2. Remember to move